nopSolutions/nopCommerce-Docs/en/user-guide/installing/installation-guide/index.md

 ---
 title: Installation guide
-author: AndreiMaz
-uid: user-guide/installing/installation-guide/index
+uid: en/user-guide/installing/installation-guide/index
 ---
 # Installation guide

 This chapter describes how to download nopCommerce software, upload it to your server, define the file permissions, and install it on your system.
 You may also watch the screencast about nopCommerce installation on our [YouTube channel.](https://www.youtube.com/watch?v=L7NGodeB9sQ)

-Before you begin the install, ensure that you and your web host have the [minimum requirements to run nopCommerce.](xref:user-guide/installing/technology-system-requirements)
+Before you begin the install, ensure that you and your web host have the [minimum requirements to run nopCommerce.](xref:en/user-guide/installing/technology-system-requirements)

 > [!TIP]
-> For more information on hosting selection guidelines, visit [this page.](xref:user-guide/installing/installation-guide/hosting-provider)
+> For more information on hosting selection guidelines, visit [this page.](xref:en/user-guide/installing/installation-guide/hosting-provider)

 There are several options available when downloading nopCommerce.
 In order to determine which option to download, you need to decide how you will use it.
 The following options are available: